hoardinghopes/embodying-buber/src/notes/Standing in the polarity of yes and no.md

 status: seedling
 ---

-This is another [Wise Fool School](https://www.francisbriers.com/wise-fool-school) production by _Frankie Briers_.
+This is [[Aloha|another]] [Wise Fool School](https://www.francisbriers.com/wise-fool-school) production by _Frankie Briers_.
 He invited us to stand in the polarity of Yes and No. This has a very particular practice as a standing meditation.
 He explains:

 > The polarity of Yes and No is present in us at any moment: bone structure is saying no to gravity; soft tissue is saying yes to gravity.
 So how relaxed can you get without going floppy?
 Can you create _tone_ without _tension_?.
 >